Orfeh: Television and film

-In addition to television appearances, she is a frequently used voiceover artist and has voiced characters for the videogames Max Payne 2, Grand Theft Auto: San Andreas and The Warriors.
+Orfeh has guest starred in several television shows, appearing in episodes of Gossip Girl, Law & Order: Special Victims Unit, Law & Order: Criminal Intent, and Sex and the City.
+In addition to television appearances, she is a frequently used voiceover artist and has voiced characters for the video games Max Payne 2: The Fall of Max Payne (2003), Grand Theft Auto: San Andreas (2004) and The Warriors (2005).
 She also has done voiceover work for Wachovia bank.